John Philip Sousa: Career

-Sousa organized The Sousa Band the year that he left the Marine Band, and it toured from 1892 to 1931 and performed at 15,623 concerts, both in America and around the world, including at the World Exposition in Paris and at the Royal Albert Hall in London.
+In July 1892, Sousa requested a discharge from the Marine Corps to pursue a financially promising civilian career as a band leader.
+Sousa organized The Sousa Band the year that he left the Marine Band, and it toured from 1892 to 1931 and performed at 15,623 concerts, both in the United States and internationally, including at the World Exposition in Paris and at the Royal Albert Hall in London.
+Jascha Gurewich, an early popularizer of the saxophone in the concert hall, was soloist for Sousa's band in the early 1920s.
 In Paris, the Sousa Band marched through the streets to the Arc de Triomphe, one of only eight parades that the band marched in during its 40 years.

-Military service

-In 1868, Sousa enlisted in the Marine Corps at age 13 as an apprentice musician (his rank listed as "boy").
-He left the Marine Corps in 1875.
-His second period of service began in 1880 and continued until 1892.
-During this period, Sousa led the Marine Band through its development into the country's premier military band.

-The Columbia Phonograph Company produced 60 recordings of the Marine Band conducted by Sousa, which led to his national fame.
-In July 1892, Sousa requested a discharge from the Marine Corps to pursue a financially promising civilian career as a band leader.
-He conducted a farewell concert at the White House on July 30, 1892, and was discharged from the Marine Corps the next day.

 Sousa was commissioned as a lieutenant in the Naval Reserve on May 31, 1917, shortly after the United States declared war on Germany and entered World War I. He was 62 years old, the mandatory retirement age for Navy officers.
-During the war, he led the Navy Band at the Great Lakes Naval Station near Chicago, and he donated all of his naval salary except a token $1 per month to the Sailors' and Marines' Relief Fund.
-He was discharged from active duty after the end of the war in November 1918 and returned to conducting his own band.
-In the early 1920s, he was promoted to lieutenant commander in the Naval Reserve but did not return to active duty.
+During the war, Sousa led the Navy Band at the Great Lakes Naval Station near Chicago, and he donated all of his naval salary except a token $1 per month to the Sailors' and Marines' Relief Fund.

+Sousa was discharged from active duty after the end of the war in November 1918 and returned to conducting his own band.
+In the early 1920s, Sousa was promoted to lieutenant commander in the Naval Reserve but did not return to active duty.
 He frequently wore his Navy uniform during performances for the remainder of his life.

 For his service during the war, Sousa received the World War I Victory Medal and was elected as a Veteran Companion of the Military Order of Foreign Wars.
 He was also a member of the New York Athletic Club and Post 754 of the American Legion.